readium/readium-css/contributing.md

 ### Pull Requests

-First, make sure you have signed and sent the [Readium ICLA](http://readium.github.io/documents/Individual%20Contributor%20License%20Agreement.pdf) (for Individual Contributor License Agreement).
+First, make sure you have signed and sent the [Readium ICLA](http://readium.github.io/documents/Individual%20Contributor%20License%20Agreement.pdf) (for Individual Contributor License Agreement) – no need if your PR is about fixing typos.

 - Test your code (see [platform support](https://github.com/readium/readium-css/wiki/Platform-Support) in the Wiki).
 - Pull requests should **always** be created against the develop branch – never the master.